Supercar scare: Government reaction

-The Backdown
+The backdown

+On 29 June 1972, subsequent to the governmental and press concerns to the supercars that had been growing since 1967, CAMS announced that the Group E Series Production Touring Cars category would be retired for 1973, instead allowing manufacturers to "enter specially modified vehicles" that are "derived from a production car manufactured by the company", setting the stage for the Group C Touring Cars category.

-On Friday, 30 June 1972, a spokesman for General Motors-Holden's announced that the company had abandoned its plans to build and race a V8 powered Torana "because of concern expressed by government leaders".
-On the same day a spokesman for the Ford Motor Company stated that "We are considering the situation" and a spokesman for Chrysler Australia Ltd claimed that "The Charger R/T is not a super-car".
+The next day, on 30 June 1972, a spokesman for General Motors-Holden's announced that the company had abandoned its plans to build and race a V8 powered Torana "because of concern expressed by government leaders".
+On the same day a spokesman for the Ford Motor Company stated that the company was "considering the situation" and a spokesman for Chrysler Australia Ltd claimed that the "Charger R/T is not a super-car".
 The following day Ford announced that it would not continue with production of its new GTHO and that the company would seek government guidelines for the production of performance cars.

 On the same day, Chrysler said that it had abandoned development of a V8 competition version of the Charger R/T and that it would "withdraw from "direct participation" in series production racing, including the Bathurst 500".
 Chrysler also reported that the V8 Charger was not intended for the 1972 Hardie-Ferodo 500, though Chrysler factory backed racing brothers Leo and Ian Geoghegan did test a ute fitted with a 5.6 litre (340 cui) V8 engine and with the R/T Charger's wheelbase at the Mallala circuit in South Australia.
 The Geoghegan's reported that while faster on the straights, the extra weight of the V8 gave the car severe understeer and required earlier brake points due to the brakes being the same size as those on the six-cylinder Hemi Chargers (the Geoghegan's reports on the V8 Chrysler).
 As a result, lap times in testing were around two to three seconds slower than when the car was fitted with the lighter Hemi six, though it was expected that the long straights and more open nature of the Mount Panorama Circuit would better suit the more powerful V8 engine car.
 Pete Geoghegan also road tested the V8 ute on the country roads surrounding the town of Mallala and reported that while the top speed was a vast improvement over the Hemi-6, the extra weight of the V8 did not stop the front of the car feeling 'light' at high speeds.